libreForms/libreForms-flask/README.md

 ## features

-libreForms is intended to run in your organization's intranet or closed network and provides the following features:
+libreForms is an open form manager API that's intended to run in your organization's intranet or closed network and provides the following features:

 - a form-building API based on Python dictionaries
 - a Gunicorn web server (http://x.x.x.x:8000/) that works well behind Apache, Nginx, and other reverse-proxies